aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/import-picture-into-worksheet/_index.md

   - /import-picture-into-worksheet/
   - /import-data/picture/
   - /import/picture/
-keywords: "Import picture, Excel worksheet, Aspose.Cells Cloud, REST API, v3.0"
+keywords: "Import picture, Excel, Aspose.Cells Cloud, REST API, v3.0"
-description: "Learn how to import pictures into an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes multipart request example, SDK code samples, and error handling."
+description: "Learn how to import pictures into Excel worksheets using Aspose.Cells Cloud REST API v3.0.
+Includes multipart request examples, SDK code samples, and error‑handling guidance.
+Get started quickly with clear steps."
 weight: 19
 ---

 Importing a picture into an Excel worksheet allows you to enrich spreadsheets with visual content such as logos, charts, or diagrams.
 This guide shows how to use the Aspose.Cells Cloud **ImportPicture** operation, the required request format, and how to handle responses.

+**Prerequisites:** You must have a valid JWT authentication token and an existing workbook stored in Aspose Cloud Storage before invoking the import operation.

 ## REST API